dlguswo333/dlguswo333.github.io/markdown/2026/08-03-en-I-built-android-app-with-capacitorjs.md

 There is less of *a black box* compared to other frameworks that hide their native internals.

 ## CapacitorJS Has its Use
-Even with the flaws I mentioned above, I am happy to have CapacitorJS powering my app.\
+Even with the weak points I mentioned above, I am happy to have CapacitorJS powering my app.\
 As a web FE developer, it's familiar, intuitive, and easy.
 I don't have to deal with XML styling, component lifecycle, and unfamiliar Kotlin code.
 Some may find that CapacitorJS isn't for them, while others think it is right for them.\